rust-gamedev/rust-gamedev.github.io/CONTRIBUTING.md

 - Keep in mind that more than half of readers consume the newsletter using mobile devices.
-  So try to avoid things that doesn't work well with small screens: nested lists, long titles, images with important small details, code blocks with long lines, etc.
+  So try to avoid things that don't work well with small screens: nested lists, long titles, images with important small details, code blocks with long lines, etc.